 The partnership will establish an implementation plan and mechanisms to monitor progress in achieving the opportunities, directions and key moves set out in the Spatial Plan, and for reporting on progress of the joint work programme.
 The progress made on the work programme will be reported bi-annually to the Whakawhanake Kāinga Komiti.
-The partnership must also undertake monitoring as required by the National Policy Statement on Urban Development which will inform future development capacity assessments.

 The Spatial Plan will be reviewed every five years, incorporating the latest release of census information from Stats NZ.
 This will ensure that future iterations of the plan can respond to changing demographic, social, economic and cultural factors.
-The Future Development Strategy component of the plan will be reviewed every three years following the preparation of the latest Housing and Business Development Capacity Assessment.